Bangkok Boat Tour — Longtail Canals, River Cruises & Floating Markets

 Powered by GetYourGuide

-From a 30-minute private canal ride through hidden Thonburi khlongs to a 7-hour floating market day trip and a 5-star Chao Phraya dinner cruise.
-Every boat tour in Bangkok with verified reviews.
+From a short private canal ride through the Thonburi khlongs to a seven-hour floating market day and a Chao Phraya dinner cruise.
+Prices and operator ratings below were re-checked in August 2026.

-A traditional Thai longtail boat cruising narrow Bangkok canal past wooden stilt houses on a classic bangkok boat tour in Thonburi from $34.90
+A traditional Thai longtail boat cruising narrow Bangkok canal past wooden stilt houses on a classic bangkok boat tour in Thonburi from $34.70top rated

 Classic Bangkok Canal Cruise by Longtail Boat